Hedgerow Pesto – Recipes for Foraged Greens

 The leaves of Jack-By-The-Hedge taste of garlic with a hint of mild mustard flavour.
 Hairy Bittercress has a peppery punch, a little like watercress, and chickweed is a fresh tasting plant, almost like lettuce.
 The wild garlic really adds a pungent aroma to this recipe, but if you have trouble finding it you can also substitute it for a small clove of minced garlic.

-This delicious hedgerow pesto is quick to make and goes well as a pasta sauce, or just spoon onto any pasta dish as a tasty dressing before eating.
+This delicious hedgerow pesto is quick to make and goes well as a pasta sauce.
+Or, simply spoon onto any pasta dish as a tasty dressing before eating.
 It is also good to put on grilled meat and fish, or the table as an interesting dip.

 The joy of recipes for foraged greens is that the quantities of plants below can be tweaked to taste.